vklap/go_ddd/README.md

 	// and if so, then it will record an EmailChangedEvent. user.SetEmail(changeEmailCommand.NewEmail)

-	// Delegate storing data to the repository, which belongs to the Adapters Layer. if err = h.repository.SaveUser(ctx, user); err != nil {
+	// Delegate storing data to the repository. if err = h.repository.SaveUser(ctx, user); err != nil {
 		return nil, err
 	}

-	// This is where Domain events are being registered by the handler,
+	// This is where Domain events are being registered,
 	// so they can eventually be dispatched to event handlers (if they exist).
 	// In our use case the events will be dispatched to the EmailChangedEventHandler. h.events = append(h.events, user.Events()...)